+We work closely with our local breast oncology surgeons to determine the best reconstruction options for you.
 Breast reconstruction can be performed at the same time as your mastectomy or at a later date.
 There are two general types of breast reconstruction: tissue flap breast reconstruction and implant-based breast reconstruction.
 These methods can be performed alone or combined to achieve your goals.
 Multiple procedures may be necessary to achieve a satisfactory outcome.

 After Your Breast Reconstruction

 Your recovery will vary depending on the type of surgery performed.
 When you wake up from surgery, it is normal to experience some bruising, swelling and general discomfort.
 After the mastectomy, most patients are required stay in the hospital overnight.
 We will provide you with specific aftercare instructions before you leave the hospital.